-Penile Implants in Tyler, TX
+Penile Implant in Tyler, TX

 If the other treatments are unsuccessful in managing erectile dysfunction and psychological causes are ruled out, Dr. R. Clay Williams may recommend penile implant surgery.
 The implant, called a penile prosthesis, is contained within the body.
-Considerations for choosing the appropriate implant include medical condition, lifestyle, personal preference and cost.
-As with all surgeries, there are associated risks that include pain, infection and other complications.
+Considerations for choosing the appropriate implant include medical condition, lifestyle, personal preference, and cost.
+As with all surgeries, there are associated risks that include pain, infection, and other complications.

 Some Facts About ED

 Occasionally having trouble initiating or sustaining an erection is probably not erectile dysfunction.
 Change the word occasionally to regularly and you are closer to the definition of ED.
 To clarify further, if satisfactory sexual performance has persistently been impossible on a number of occasions (and for sometime), it is considered erectile dysfunction.